holgerimbery/blog/holgerimbery/_posts/2025-01-26-m365-copilot-extensibility-servicenow.md

 ---
 layout: post
 title: Extending Microsoft 365 Copilot with Copilot Studio with ServiceNow as an example
-descriptiionn: Extending Copilot for M365 with Copilot Studio gives you the ability to create tailored solutions that meet your specific needs and improve overall efficiency.
-As an example, we will integrate ServiceNow into Copilot using a connector action.
+description: Extending Copilot for M365 with Copilot Studio gives you the ability to create tailored solutions that meet your specific needs and improve overall efficiency.
 date: 2025-01-26 10:28
 author: admin
 image: https://raw.githubusercontent.com/holgerimbery/holgerimbery.blog/main/holgerimbery/images/2025/01/linkedin-sales-solutions-46bom4lObsA-unsplash.jpg